sarahjq-s/scoreboard-site/README.md

 # scoreboard-site

-A project I'm building at Scrimba using HTML, CSS, and Javascript

-Site in progress...
+A simple scoreboard built with HTML, CSS, and Javascript.
+It features highlighting the leading team.
+Working on additional features...

 Live preview: https://comforting-cascaron-7096a7.netlify.app/